 By Train:

-- National Rail Network: Morocco's national rail network, operated by ONCF (Office National des Chemins de Fer), connects major cities like Casablanca, Marrakech, Rabat, Fes, and Tangier.
+Morocco's national rail network, operated by ONCF (Office National des Chemins de Fer), offers popular routes like Marrakech to Casablanca, and connections to Rabat, Fes, and Tangier.

-- Comfortable and Reliable: Trains in Morocco are known for their comfort and reliability, making them an excellent option for long-distance travel.
+- Comfortable and Reliable: Travelling Morocco by train is known for being both comfortable and reliable, making it an excellent option for long-distance travel.

 - Classes: Trains offer different classes, including first class (1ère classe) and second class (2ème classe), with amenities such as air conditioning and reclining seats.